chili-publish/studio-connector-framework/readme.md

 * After merge
   * The connector now availble in the platform UI to choose from when adding a connector to an environment.
 People can choose a connector, and then pick a version (this info is loaded frm the index json file)

+### Verified Developers

+* Developers can be verified by the repo maintainers.
+Connectors published by verified developers will be marked as such in the UI.
+This is to give users confidence that the connector is maintained by a verified developer.
+This will make sure that an offical connector is not published by a random person, and that the connector is maintained by someone who knows what they are doing.

+#### Partner framework

+* Official Partner
+* GraFx SLA (not all CP connectors )